Working with universal monitors#

 Automated downstream data processing relying on a specific input format

-The column consistency monitor uses a baseline data extract structure and validates data from all scheduled fetches against it.
-Initially, when this monitor is enabled for a datastream, the structure of the data extract from the latest successful scheduled task is taken as the baseline.
+The column consistency monitor uses a baseline data extract structure and validates data from all following fetches against it.
+Initially, when this monitor is enabled for a datastream, the baseline can be set either manually or automatically taken from the structure of the data extract from the latest successful scheduled task.
 Sometimes the column structure changes can be expected, for example after changing the datastream configuration.
-If a consistency issue is detected in this case, set the new structure as a baseline for all future fetches.
+If a consistency issue is detected in this case, update a baseline for all future fetches.
 For more information, see Updating the baseline of the column consistency monitor.

 If Adverity detects an inconsistency in the data extract’s structure, a Data Quality warning will appear in the Transform & Monitor section of the task in the datastream overview.